-The Company's primary objective when investing excess cash is preservation of capital, hence the Company's debt securities primarily consist of U.S. Treasury Securities, non-U.S government securities, high credit quality corporate debt securities and commercial paper.
+The Company's primary objective when investing excess cash is preservation of capital, hence the Company's debt securities primarily consist of U.S. Treasury Securities, non-U.S. government securities, high credit quality corporate debt securities and commercial paper.
 Because the Company views its debt securities as available to support current operations, it has classified all available for sale securities as short-term.
-As of June 30, 2023, and December 31, 2022, for all debt securities that were in unrealized loss positions, the Company has determined that (i) it does not have the intent to sell any of these investments, and (ii) it is not more likely than not that it will be required to sell any of these investments before recovery of the entire amortized cost basis.
-In addition, as of June 30, 2023 and December 31, 2022, the Company anticipates that it will recover the entire amortized cost basis of such debt securities before maturity.

-Interest earned on debt securities was \$ 16.7 million and \$ 33.9 million in the three and six months ended June 30, 2023, respectively, and \$ 15.6 million and \$ 31.2 million in the three and six months ended June 30, 2022, respectively.
-The interest is recorded as other income (expenses), net, in the accompanying condensed consolidated statements of operations.
+Interest earned on debt securities was \$ 27.2 million and \$ 17.2 million in the three months ended March 31, 2024 and 2023, respectively.
+The interest is recorded as other income, net, in the accompanying condensed consolidated statements of operations.